-If asbestos is managed properly, it is safe to occupy a building with asbestos containing materials.
-The primary concern is when it gets into the air and is inhaled.
+If asbestos is managed properly it is safe to occupy a building with asbestos containing building materials.
+The primary concern with asbestos is when it gets into the air and is inhaled.
 Asbestos is the most dangerous when it is "friable"; or when it can be crushed or pulverized with hand pressure.
-Most asbestos containing materials, when in good condition and are left undisturbed, are not friable or pose danger to building occupants.
+Most ACMs, when in good condition and are left undisturbed, are not friable.